-129. Instead, Defendant City continues to inadequately investigate citizen complaints and take action against officers when necessary.
-It has also failed to modify its officer training programs to reduce misconduct against Chicago residents and to implement a system to identify and to track repeat offenders, districts, or units.
+130. Instead, Defendant City continues to inadequately investigate citizen complaints and take action against officers when necessary.
+It has also failed to modify its officer training programs to reduce misconduct against Chicago residents or to implement a system to identify and track repeat offenders, districts, or units.